6 ways baby skin is different to yours

 Tear-free is best.

 Your skin might be different to your baby’s, but your eyes are the same: they’ll sting when some bath products get in there.
-But tear-free shampoos tested by ophthalmologists, such as our Rich Moisture Baby Shampoo, should prevent that problem
+But tear-free shampoos tested by ophthalmologists, such as our Sensitive Moisture Head to Toe Wash, should prevent that problem

 Baby’s scalp is sensitive.

 Your scalp can put up with a lot when you’re drying your hair, but your baby’s is sensitive.
 Try to protect it, like wrapping them in a hooded towel, which will soak up moisture – and make them look pretty cute, too